Typically used for major reshaping of the nose.

 Non-Surgical RhinoplastyEnhances the appearance of the nose using dermal fillers to temporarily fill dips, correct bumps, lift a droopy nasal tip, or refine irregularities.Functional RhinoplastyRestores nasal form and function after disease, cancer treatments, traumatic injuries, or congenital defects.
 It can also correct breathing issues like a deviated septum.Revision RhinoplastyAimed at correcting or revising problems that arise from a previous rhinoplasty surgery, which may be minor or more complex.

-Makeup Contouring – Using light and dark shades to create the illusion of a more refined nose.
+Makeup Contouring – Light and dark shades create the illusion of a refined nose.

-Dermal Fillers (Liquid Rhinoplasty) – Injectable fillers (like hyaluronic acid) can correct asymmetry, refine the bridge, or lift the tip without surgery.
+Dermal Fillers (Liquid Rhinoplasty) – Injectable fillers refine shape without surgery.

 Traditional Rhinoplasty – A permanent solution to reshape the nose, correct bumps, adjust nostril size, or refine the nasal tip.